 Try creating a promotion where customers who’ve played X amount of times this season get a discount on branded merchandise (windbreakers, balls, or umbrellas).
 Best of all you essentially turn them into walking billboards and ambassadors of your facility.
 Having your logo on hats and shirts that people are wearing is a huge opportunity to gain exposure and improve brand awareness.
 The money you miss out on by giving the discount is much smaller than the profit you’ll generate by selling more rounds.

-Another way to use branded merchandise to increase profits is by offering them as a free gift when customers spend a certain amount in your pro shop.
+Another way to use branded merchandise to increase profits is by offering them as a gift when customers spend a certain amount in your pro shop.
 According to a study done by the BPMA, 79% of people who receive promotional products would do business with that company again.
-You’ll experience great return on investment by giving away something that costs you very little in exchange for a few hundred dollars worth of business.
+You’ll experience a great return on investment by giving away something that costs you very little in exchange for increased business.
 Not only are you encouraging direct spending on products in your shop, but you’re also nurturing a long-lasting relationship that will lead to loyal visitors.
 Using a great marketing program to attract locals to your course only goes so far if they only come once.
 Instead, you should focus on keeping the same people coming back weekend after weekend.

-If you’ve been making stellar merchandise sales over the years, you can approach your merchandise vendors for a potential sponsorship.
-Banners, countertop displays, and preferred rates on merchandise are all forms of sponsorship and can easily create another source of revenue.
-The best part about these kind of sponsorships is that they require very little effort on your part, all you need to do is set up the display!
+If you’ve been making stellar merchandise sales over the years, you can approach your merchandise vendors for potential sponsorships.
+Banners, countertop displays, and preferred rates on the merchandise are all forms of sponsorship and can easily create another source of revenue.
+The best part about these kinds of sponsorships is that they require very little effort on your part, all you need to do is set up the display!

 If your golf POS software tracks data you can use it to pull historical sales data and leverage those numbers when you approach vendors.
 Keep in mind that you’re asking someone to give you money or a better deal in exchange for exposure, so you need to convince them that your golf course is worth the investment.